MuseIT-project/documentation/docs/wp3/workflows/index.md

     - Files are typically uploaded to an S3-compatible container.
     - Metadata is deposited back to local file.
     - Plotting is ingested into a ChromaDB instance (and sometimes, exported to JSON directly)

+## References and source

+The work done is contained within the [repo](https://github.com/MuseIT-project/orchestrator-deployment-repo) on Github.
+The readme there both refers to the original project produced under ODISSEI and our version.